 Encryption of data to help maintain a document’s readability

 When an organization uses encryption, it can help maintain the readability of a document.
-This is because the data in the document is converted into a code that someone with the key can only read to decrypt.
+This is because the data in the document is converted into a code that only someone with the key can read to decrypt.

 How to send and receive compliant e-invoices in Canada